Community / Kaupapa

 ‘Mobilise your maxims’ (A Ramp Magazine 3, Guest editor, 2005) and ‘Failures and Disasters’ (A Ramp Magazine 4, Guest editor, 2006)

-Art & literature: talks, readings, podcasts, panels & other events
+Art & literature: selected talks, readings, podcasts, panels & other events

 Awards & residencies

-Auckland Regional Parks Artist in Residence 2022.
-Cassandra was at Craw Homestead, Anawhata, Waitākere for two months, October-December 2022.
+Auckland Regional Parks Artist in Residence 2022 (at Craw Homestead, Anawhata, Waitākere for two months, October-December 2022).

 Runner up, Pikihuia Māori Literature Awards 2019 (Emerging Fiction Writer in English).